Upgrading OJS with the ojs_updater

 Selecting subject specific records from the Bielefeld Academic Search Engine (Part 1)

-Introduction Since 2004, the Bielefeld Academic Search Engine (BASE) offers an aggregated metadata search over scientific publications.
+Since 2004, the Bielefeld Academic Search Engine (BASE) offers an aggregated metadata search over scientific publications.
 By indexing well over 300 million records (60% of which are open access1) from almost 10,000 international repositories, it provides researchers with an invaluable access to publications.
-In addition to offering a VuFind based discovery system, the aggregated data is also available via both a live search API and an OAI-PMH interface to enable re-use by 3rd party services.
+In addition to offering a VuFind based discovery system, the aggregated data is also available via both a live search API and an OAI-PMH interface to enable re-use by 3rd party services.2 As a general search engine for scientific documents, the indexed publications are not restricted to any academic discipline or field of research.
+And while BASE retains available subject terms and – to some extent – even tries to automatically assign Dewey Decimal Classification to a subset, it’s not always straight forward to find resources that pertain to a specific field.
+That’s where 3rd party services can come into play and try to cater to the needs of specific areas of research.
+To provide such a service, however, a method of selecting a subject specific subset is required.3

 Providing a user login via ORCID accounts